msu-csc232-sp22/hw01/README.md

 With each assignment in CSC232, students are given a URL that must be followed.
 When the student follows the given URL, a process is kicked off wherein a new repository is created in their GitHub account.
 Once the repository is created by this background process, the student may clone the repository and work with it as required.

-Since this is the first time you'll be doing this, there are a few steps that are required to link your GitHub account with the course GitHub classroom. _In fact, this step is really the primary purpose of this lab.
-That is, linking your account with the classroom_.
+If this is the first time you've accepted a GitHub Classroom Assignment Link, there are a few steps that you must do that are required to link your GitHub account with the course GitHub classroom. _In fact, a similar step was taken in Lab0a whose primary purpose in the lab was to establish that link_.
+The following section (Linking your account) need only be followed **if and only if** this is the first GitHub Classroom Assignment Link you've followed.

 #### Linking your account

-This lab assumes (and in fact requires) that you have a GitHub account.
+This assignment assumes (and in fact requires) that you have a GitHub account.
 Visit [GitHub Education](https://education.github.com/students) to get started.

 1. Once you have a created a GitHub account, log into [github.com](https://github.com).
-1. Once you are logged into GitHub, accept this assignment by visiting [https://classroom.github.com/a/w3Cb_Sic](https://classroom.github.com/a/w3Cb_Sic).
-Again, since is the first time, you'll encounter the following pages:
+1. Once you are logged into GitHub, accept this assignment by visiting [https://classroom.github.com/a/3JHZP56Y](https://classroom.github.com/a/3JHZP56Y).
+Again, since is the first time, you'll encounter the some facsimile of the following pages:

    ![Link Your Account](./lab00a-join-classroom.png)